 2: The .com domain extension is what people first try when looking for websites

 I deal a lot with marketing, and one of the hardest things that I need to consider with clients is how they want to show their website on their advertising materials.
 Having a .com makes it so easy to advertise, because everyone recognizes it, and it’s usually what customers will put in the search term if they aren’t sure of the exact spelling of your brand or website.
 Having a “.beer” domain extension (yes, it does exist) might be cool if you have a brewery, but people probably aren’t going to be aware of .beer when they are typing in their search terms.
-Don’t tell that to the New Belgium brewing company though, because they scooped up a number of domains to use for their branding purposes, but they seem to be the only major company I can find so far that has taken advantage of this extension.
-Consumers are more likely to trust a .com domain name rather than a .net or .biz domain name anyhow.
+Don’t tell that to the New Belgium brewing company though, because they scooped up a number of domains to use for their branding purposes.
+At the time of writing, New Belgium seems to be the only major company that has taken advantage of this extension.
+Consumers are more likely to trust a .com domain name rather than a .net or .biz domain name.

-Google usually sorts websites based on importance and which sites are most trusted – .com is at the top of being trusted, good luck getting a nice search rank from Google with a .tk domain, which many users have reported has difficultly in ranking to begin with.
+Google usually sorts websites based on importance and which sites are most trusted, and .com is at the top of being trusted.
+Good luck getting a nice search ranking with a .tk domain, which many users have reported has difficultly in ranking to begin with.
 This is true if you are using Google.com and not Google.de or another country-specific domain.
-If you want your website to focus on people located in Germany, for example, then in makes sense to have a .de domain extension because Google.de will rank it higher (Previously I said that .de was Denmark, I was later corrected. .dk is the Denmark domain extension).
-This is really the only situation where it may be worth it to have a country-specific domain name.
+If you want your website to focus on people located in Germany, for example, then in makes sense to have a .de domain extension because Google.de will rank it higher This is one of the only situations where it may be worth it to have a country-specific domain name.
 If you plan on doing this, you should be sure to read this Google Webmaster Help Page first.

 So there you have it, a quick note on why you should always have a .com domain name instead of any other domain extension.
 Of course there are exceptions to this rules, but for SEO, Marketing, and Google Ranking, you should stick to .com when you can.
 Let me know if you have any questions about this!